School and District Rules

 Throwing snowballs while under the jurisdiction of the school district is STRICTLY PROHIBITED due to safety concerns.
 Students who are observed throwing snowballs may be suspended from school.
 The same applies to students involved in setting off fireworks.
 Fireworks are not to be brought to school or to any school related activity as they are a threat to student safety.

 Any weapons or objects used as weapons are strictly prohibited at Brooks.
-Possession and/or use will result in a minimum of suspension.
+Possession and/or use will likely result in the object being confiscated and possibly an out of school suspension and/or referal to the district office.

 School Visitor's Policy